Fences between private properties

 Submit an enquiry – fences between private properties

 Fences between private properties and parks, open spaces and sportsgrounds

+The Dividing Fences Act 1991 does not apply to public authorities such as local councils with control over Crown land, public parks, reserves, and roads.
 Inner West Council does not contribute towards fencing where residential property adjoins open space or parkland unless there are extenuating reasons for an exemption.

 Submit an enquiry – parks, open spaces and sportsgrounds